terminalforlife/i3Config/README.md

 * A nice wallpaper slideshow using feh.
 See program "dlspwalls" in miscellaneous repository.
 * Simple feature to enable and disable keyboard autorepeat at the press of a button.
 * Extensive i3blocks support, now featuring 2 satistically-rich bars.
 These can be disabled if desired.
+* Subtle black and grey window borders, ideal for dark wallpapers and terminals.

 ...and probably other things I'm missing.